Om-Alve/Amadeus/README.md

 Some useful functions like translation, QRcode generator, and anime search are also available in this bot to help the user.
 I've deployed this bot using Daki, a free bot hosting service (https://daki.cc/).
 The source code is available on GitHub at (https://github.com/Om-Alve/Amadeus).
 I'll now tell you the use of each file in the source code:
 * main.py: This file contains all the commands and contains all the primary code which runs the bot.
+* env.py contains the bot token and other important variables which should be kept a secret.
 * random_responses.py: This file contains the functions which control the chatbot feature of the bot.
 * bots.json: This JSON file contains various keywords to search in the input message and their respective response.
 * requirements.txt contains a list of all the required dependencies to run this project.